scuzzydude/asimov/asimov.md

 What if we measured the responsibility instead of the power?

-Holders of scoot are responsible for the appreaciation some genius or vanity.
-Asimov is the metric we use to value relative value of genius or vanity.
-There are two ways to get asimov.
+Holders of **scoot** are responsible for the appreciation some genius or vanity. **Asimov** is the metric we use to evaluate relative value of genius or vanity.
+There are two ways to get **asimov**.
 Buy it with currency -- which requires no skill for a billionaire, since well, that's what we measure them buy, how much currency they have.
 Or creating, fostering, or outright selling some vanity or genius.

-I think the social pressure will create momentum that most new trade in art will be scooted, even if the effect is that the art remains in private hands, with the scoot primarly being held by a single individual for the purposes of quick liquity.
+I think the social pressure will create momentum that most new trade in art will be scooted, even if the effect is that the art remains in private hands, with the **scoot** primarily being held by a single individual for the purposes of quick liquidity.
 Rich guy keeps art for himself, but gives 10% of the scoot to a prominent charity or institution to get his name in the paper as woke rich guy.

 However, a favorite sport of billionaires is trying to out do-good other billionaires.
 The masterpiece market will dry up for the billionaires out of fear of either a crowd-sourced crusade driving up prices, or cancellation culture impacting their core businesses.
 The do-good flavor of billionaire will be guided by market and social forces into finding new genius.

-Why will the billionaires consent to this?
-Because, I think they'll see desirablility of a stronger social exchange that acknowledges and supports the unavoidable privileges that come with being rich.
-Most societ can accept the exchange that if the wealthy provide value to society, they deserve some privilege, because they provide some greater leverage to the rest of society.
+What's in it for the billionaires?
+I think they'll see desirability of a stronger social contract that acknowledges and supports the unavoidable privileges that come with being rich.
+Most societies can accept the exchange that if the wealthy provide value to society, they deserve some privilege, because they provide some greater leverage than the average person.
 But we what are we valuing?
-If we find ways to value responsibility, then the exchange because something we can live with.
+If we find ways to value responsibility, then the exchange because something the masses can accept.
 If you derive you wealth from some abstraction that is say, harmful to children, be it some insidious form of marketing or just like, you know, addictive substances, than you are harmful to genius.
 That's the problem with the king's gold.
 Profit does not always align with values that good for human society.

+For many centuries, the social contract that kept the masses from devouring the rich was called royalty.
+You were born royal, or the king bestowed royalty upon you through magic powers, and the masses accepted this because it was right there in the Bible, which was read to them by priests who worked directly or indirectly for the king.
+Eventually the masses learned to read, and after decades of inbreeding, the masses figured out these royal idiots weren't very special.
+Or more likely, in Texas old-lady speak of, "He's special," with a wink and a nod.

-Now, again, why will the rich consent to this?
+Why will the rich consent to this?
 Someone, most likely their children, will inform them what happened the last go round where societies primed for social change intersected with a very high level of income inequality between the superrich and the masses.
 And, no, I'm not talking about Occupy Wall Street.
 The part of history I'm talking about was way less fun.

 Maybe I'm being hyperbolic, but here's what I know.
 People get real pissed off at inequality, and that last time it was about income, it led to a lot of bad times for many people.
 Back then, they reported about the privileged using newsletters printed with hand-presses out of secret basements and had people hand them off to each other in back alleyways.
-People, all people, have phones with cameras now days.
-How fast a flame moves.
-I'm pretty sure this is in the billionaire handbook, chapter one, be careful around people with phones.
-Unfortunately, reading itself doesn't seem to have been a prerequisite for billionaire school, as chapter two is don't share your thoughts on twitter.
+Today people, all people, have phones with cameras.
+A flame becomes a raging wildfire with sound of a digital shutter.
+I'm pretty sure this is in the billionaire handbook, 2021 edition, chapter one, "be careful around people with phones."
+Unfortunately, reading itself doesn't seem to have been a prerequisite for billionaire school, as chapter two is "don't share your thoughts on Twitter."

-So, responsibility for genius is what we will value.
+Responsibility for genius is what we will value.
 Peacefully, in a manner that is equitable to all people.
 In a voluntary way.
 You can pass down responsibility through your family, or collectively, it's your choice, whatever you think is better for the appreciation of human genius.
-But if your motivationally challenge grandson buys a Picaso and uses it for wall decoration for his semi-housetrained wild Peruvian llama, history is going to blame you, archetypical billionaire.
+With responsibility comes accountability.
+If your motivationally challenge grandson buys a Picaso and uses it for wall decoration for his semi-housetrained wild Peruvian llama's room, history is going to blame you, archetypical billionaire.
 Bad boy, failed at the social contract.
 Forgotten by the history of genius.
-But we good, as long as you participated, even if only in vanity.
-We captured the digitized version on the scootchain, not lost forever, just not appreciated.
+But we're good, as long as you participated in the responsibility trade, even if only in vanity.
+We captured the digitized version on the scoot-chain, not lost forever, just not appreciated.

-Art lovers, the billionaires are going to fund a new renaissance in the arts in exchange for a social contract with the masses not to repeat the prior 200 hundred years or so of revolving bloody revolutions throughout the civilized world.
+Art lovers, the billionaires are going to fund a new renaissance in the arts in exchange for a social contract with the masses not to repeat the past 200 hundred years of revolving bloody revolutions throughout the civilized world.
 Art professional, you're going to be busy.
 And woke, too.
 Right on.
 You were right to study liberal arts.
 And lawyers be busy, too.
 Creating value for society, just like all lawyers do.

 Here\'s the thing.
 True genius may have a global reach, but unfound genius is local.
-Billionaires travel straight from the lobby of their penthouses straight in limos to the ramps of their Gulfstreams.
-Mere millionaires have to pass through the thriving masses in the termimal on their way to the first class lounge.
-Most millionaires wouldn't notice the frumpy looking gril with flowers in her hair sketching out beautifiul pictures of children and giving them away to the kids with their parents permiison.
+Billionaires travel straight from the lobby of their penthouses to the air stairs of their Gulfstream.
+Mere millionaires have to pass through the thriving masses in the terminal on their way to the first class lounge.
+Most millionaires wouldn't notice the frumpy looking girl with flowers in her hair sketching out beautiful pictures of children and giving them away to the kids with their parent's permission.
 But if billionaires start competing over un-found genius, they might.
 Hell, some millionaires might invest in Ms. Frumpy's scoot just so they can name drop the discovery with their millionaires friends and work into the conversation how green they are by flying commercial.
 Hell, we could save the planet, one millionaire at time.
 Just don't expect them to sit next to her on the plane in coach.
 There are limits.

-Millionaire playing the short game pass their discoveries along to the billionaires.
-Long game milliionaires carry some genius or (more likely) vanity responsibly and might end up billionaires themselves.
+Millionaires playing the short game pass their discoveries along to the billionaires.
+Long game millionaires carry some genius or (more likely) vanity responsibly and might end up billionaires themselves.
 The rest of us, well, the rest of us don't need to even go to the airport to find genius, they're all around.
 The waitress with the radical self-designed tats, the graveyard shift gas station attendant working on the Great American Novel, the

 There you have it, The Art of the Deal.
 I read a book about deal-making with billionaires back when I was a teenager, so trust me, I know what I'm talking about.